zelix-lang/Zelix/CONTRIBUTING.md

 ## 📝 Our standards

-Before you jump into editing and/or pulling code into the Fluent language, make sure your code follows our [Style Guide](STYLE_GUIDE.md), which provides a set of rules and guidelines to follow when writing code for the Fluent language.
+Before you jump into editing and/or pulling code into the Zelix language, make sure your code follows our [Style Guide](STYLE_GUIDE.md), which provides a set of rules and guidelines to follow when writing code for the Zelix language.

 Also, please **Benchmark** your code before submitting it, we want to ensure that the code you submit is as fast as possible.